 I ask you to take a step back, turn off the news, and call your friends even if its just for tonight.

 Do not let COVID-19 rob us of our shared humanity.
 While we are still processing everything that’s happened and will be for a while, we have had many moments of pure grace.
 Sharing with friends who have experienced the same thing and unexpected gestures of love have helped us make sense of it all.
 And most of this has been done in the proper social distancing fashion!
 The loneliness of this time has made the love we’ve been given even greater.
-Our healing process is far from complete but I take consolation in the fact we did everything we could to honor the dignity of the baby we named Clair Francis.
-And while we won’t get to experience our lives here on this Earth with this precious child, I have no doubt Clair is in the arms of Jesus waiting for us.
+Our healing process is far from complete but I take consolation in the fact we did everything we could to honor the dignity of the baby we named Claire Francis.
+And while we won’t get to experience our lives here on this Earth with this precious child, I have no doubt Claire is in the arms of Jesus waiting for us.

 Being a parent has been one of the greatest and most challenging experiences of my life.
 My son has helped me to love in ways that I never knew I was capable of.
 As any new parent knows, parenthood encompasses every aspect of your life, and it’s easy to forget how to be alone or simply be without the constant attention that infants and young children require.
 It can be easy to allow the busyness of parenthood to stop yourself from experiencing the negative emotions or thoughts that sometimes come along with silence.
 And for someone whose been a victim of abuse, these silences can be terrifying.